analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

 ### Load MAX78000 Video Firmware

-- **WARNING:** If you are programming a board that already has MAX78000 Video firmware, make sure video (FaceID) is enabled and running.
+- **WARNING:** If you are programming a board that already has MAX78000 Video firmware, make sure video is enabled and running.
 MAX78000 Video firmware goes to sleep mode when disabled, which causes interruptions during programming.

 - MAX32666 firmware should be loaded before this step.